timothymillar/TEFingerprint/docs/usage.rst

    properly mapping to a single repeat element are included as an additional source of information.
 This option will exclude soft-clipped tails from the resulting bam file.
+-  ``--include-tips`` This option will use the soft-clipped tip of a read mapped to a transposon instead of the associated unmapped read if the soft-clipped read is of the required length.
--  ``--tail-minimum-length`` the minimum length allowed for soft-clipped tails to be included (defaults to ``38``).
+-  ``--soft-clip-minimum-length`` the minimum length allowed for soft-clipped tips or tails to be included (defaults to ``38``).
--  ``--tempdir`` by default, the intermediate files are written to a temporary directory that is automatically removed when the pipeline is completed.
-There may be limited temporary space on some systems in this option should be used.
-If this option is used the intermediate files will not be automatically removed.
+-  ``--exclude-full-length-reads`` exclude full-length informative reads.
+   This option can improve cluster precision by only using soft-clipped tips (if included) and tails.
+However this will result in much lower cluster depth and should only be used with high read depths and high quality reference transposon sequences.
 -  ``--mate-element-tag`` by default, the sam-tag used to store repeat element names associated with each read is ``ME`` (Mate Element).
    An alternative tag can be specified with this option.
+-  ``--keep-temp-files`` Temporary intermediate files will not be deleted.
+-  ``--use-os-temp`` by default, the intermediate files are written to the same location as the output and then removed when the pipeline is completed.
+   This flag will instead write temporary files to a location provided by the operating system which may be faster on some systems.
+   This flag will ignore the --keep-temp-files flag.

 The output file ``informative.bam`` contains informative reads mapped to the reference genome.
 Each of these reads is tagged with the repeat element that